Troubleshooting MFA for Microsoft 365

 (5) “Request failed due to exceeding the number of allowed attempts”

 While initially setting up a MFA method, this error may happen when continuously trying to add a method in a short time frame, often if the attempted method is not working.
-It may be difficult to notice this error right away as the error might only appear for a moment before disappearing, with the process proceeding to Step 3 automatically.
+It may be difficult to notice this error right away as the error might only appear for a moment before disappearing, with the process proceeding to the next step automatically.
 This may lead to the message: “An error was encountered.
 Error updating user.”
 See details above for that error.
 Here are some potential fixes:

 (6) “Session expired.
-Please try signing in again.”
+Please try signing in again.” / "The session has expired."

 This message will mostly occur if the MFA setup is not completed all at once and the page timed out, or if you step away and left the setup on a page for more than a few minutes.
 It is best to complete the MFA in one sitting and without staying on one page for too long.
 Here are some potential fixes: